Rum tasting

 Bayou Single Barrel

-Bayou isn’t a distillery I had come across before, so when a friend kindly bought me a bottle as a present it was a great opportunity to explore something outside of my usual style.
+Bayou isn’t a distillery I had come across before.
+So, when a friend kindly bought me a bottle as a present, it was a great opportunity to explore something outside of my usual style.

 Facts & Figures.